Commission to Inquire into Child Abuse: Historical context

 In these schools they were supposed to learn life skills, be fed and educated.
 These schools were considered an improvement on the workhouse system of poor relief.
-The harsh system was improved over decades, particularly by the Children Act 1908 that was enacted by the Liberal Government 1905–1915.
+The harsh system was improved over decades, particularly by the Children Act 1908 (8 Edw.
+7. c.
+67) that was enacted by the Liberal Government 1905–1915.
 Though the 2009 Report deals with each type of school separately, they and similar schools are referred to generally as "residential institutions".

 Where children were from Catholic families, the Roman Catholic Church in Ireland insisted on supervising their care and upbringing by running most of these institutions in Ireland.
 A handful of Irish Catholic authors such as Michael McCarthy in 1904 and Frank Hugh O'Donnell in 1908 criticised the Church's un-audited state funding, and the state's inadequate supervision in 1900–1910.
 They were generally ignored by the growing Nationalist movement that had firm support from the Church, and also by the British administration based in Dublin Castle.

 Continuance by Irish Free State

 After the establishment of the Irish Free State in 1922, little was done to update the 1908 Act or to ensure that its rules were observed, particularly those on corporal punishment.
 The purpose of the Act was to humanise reformatory and industrial schools and orphanages, and to reduce physical punishment.
 The 1908 Act regulations remained in force in Ireland almost unchanged until the 1970s, while elsewhere in Europe more progressive regimes developed, mainly after 1945.
 In contrast, the 1941 Children's Act, drafted while Éamon de Valera was briefly Minister of the Department of Education, reduced the minimum age of inmates to below 6 years, allowing small children to be detained because of their parents' poverty.

-From the 1850s on day-to-day management had passed to several Orders affiliated to the Irish Catholic Church, as it insisted on educating its younger members.
+From the 1850s on day-to-day management had passed to several Orders affiliated with the Irish Catholic Church, as it insisted on educating its younger members.
 Oversight was the duty of the British administration in Ireland, and then of the Irish Department of Education from 1922 on.
 5 Protestant schools had also existed, with the last one closing in 1917.
 Maintenance costs were paid by the department on a capitation (head-counting) basis, but the internal accounts of each school were never published.
 Over decades the Orders would typically answer any official complaint by pointing to the low capitation amount.